 The gorgeous, bright and airy tasting room offers tastings, flights, cocktails and bottles.
 Take your pick from Apple Brandy cocktails, Grappa cocktails and Special Edition cocktails.

-Take a tour while you’re there (they last approx. 45 mintues) for an inside look at every step of the production process.
+Take a tour while you’re there for an inside look at every step of the production process.
 The tour ends with a tasting of Rhine Hall’s flagship product, Rhine Hall Apple Brandy.

 If you’re after the special treatment, reserve a private tour with the owner, where you’ll be allowed an exclusive and intimate look at Rhine Hall, its history, process and products, while sipping on a flight of six of the distillery’s spirits with Jenny or Charlie.
 Serious connoisseurs will be happy to know you also get access to some exclusive releases that are no longer generally available.